 Camp Helen State Park

-Abutting the Gulf of Mexico and Lake Powell, Camp Helen State Park is located in westernmost Panama City Beach.
-The lake is one of the largest coastal dune lakes in the world, providing visitors with a unique look at the coast’s diverse environment.
+Camp Helen State Park offers a captivating network of hiking trails, inviting outdoor enthusiasts to explore the park's natural wonders.
+The park is bordered by the Gulf of Mexico and by Lake Powell, the largest coastal dune lake in Florida.
 From dunes and marshes to wetlands and pines, this park gives guests a snapshot of plants and wildlife in a variety of ecosystems.
-Along with beach access, the park offers nature trails, biking, picnic areas and wildlife viewing areas.
+Along with beach access, the park offers nature trails, biking, picnic and wildlife viewing areas.